Simple Schema

 Webinar

-API Endpoint: Convert Simple Schema to Full JSON
+API Endpoints: Convert Simple Schema to Full JSON (or the other way around)

 You can convert Simple Schema into fully functional Beefree native JSON using the following endpoint: